The Dirty Secret Behind “Loan Comparison” Sites

 Some platforms that call themselves 'comparison websites' are actually pay-to-play advertising channels.

-While these platforms claim to help you compare loans objectively, regulators from the U.S. to Australia are uncovering a different reality: many of these so-called tools are paid to show you what they want you to see.
+While these platforms claim to help you compare loans objectively, regulators from the U.S. to Australia are uncovering a different reality: many of these so-called "comparison" websites are paid to show you what they want you to see.
+And we are not the only ones speaking up about it:

 At FindTheLoan.com, we call ourselves Singapore’s first loan marketplace for a reason: we don’t just show you a few names and teaser rates.
-We are a tool that allows you to send your application to multiple lenders and let them respond with real offers.
+We are a tool that allows you to send your application to multiple lenders directly yourself.
 That way, you don’t waste time and money chasing biased suggestions.

 Comparison websites often show static info or "starting from" rates — but those rates aren't tailored to you because these platforms don't collect your full profile or pass your application to lenders.
 What you see are just advertisements — and even if the interest rate is accurate, what about the loan amount or tenure?